Moonshine modules and a question of Griess: Introduction

 In mathematics, the term moonshine is used to reference a situation in which distinguished modular or mock modular forms serve as graded trace functions for the action of a finite group on some infinite-dimensional module.
-Conway and Norton introduced this word to mathematics in the late 1970s when they coined the phrase \emph{monstrous moonshine} to describe the unexpected connection between the Monster group $\mathbb{M}$ and the modular $j$-invariant \cite{MR554399}.
+In the late 1970s, Conway and Norton coined the phrase \emph{monstrous moonshine} to describe the (then-conjectural) relationship between the Monster group $\mathbb{M}$ and modular functions\cite{MR554399}.
+More precisely, monstrous moonshine asserts the existence of a graded infinite-dimensional $\mathbb{M}$-module